 For Horde, look for Matty in the Goblin Slums of Orgrimmar.
 Just to the right of the Horde Embassy.

 For Alliance, head to Audrey Burnhep in Stormwind who is standing under a tree – between the Dwarven District bank and the elemental portals or fly towards the Pandaren hot air balloon.

 Your Battle Pet trainer above can sell you a starter pet (unless already known), so be sure to check out their other chat option before you leave.
-These are a great starting point for non-collectors.
+These are great starting points for non-collectors.

 Draenei – Blue Moth

 Dwarf – Snowshoe Rabbit

 Worgen – Gilnean Raven